 "Ms. A" encouraged her students to perform in as many outside opportunities where possible, having many FHS students perform with the Kingdom of the Sun Concert Band and several students that were founding member of the Ocala Youth Symphony in 2000.
 In 2004, a brand new facility was built and Forest High School was relocated to its current location on Maricamp Road, the old Forest High was converted into Marion Technical Institute, a vocational training school, as well as housing some district offices.
 In 2008, Ms. Alexander and the band participated in a dedication ceremony to rename the auditorium at MTI (old Forest High) in honor of Mrs. Browne' Greaton Cole, the first band director at Ocala High School.

 In 2012, Ms. Alexander stepped down from the band but continued to teach at Forest HS in various positions including taking charge of the OJT program and being the school liason for the CTE courses.
-In 2018 She moved into administration, becoming first a dean and then an assistant principal at Lake Weir Middle School.
+In 2018, She moved into administration, becoming a dean and then an assistant principal at Lake Weir Middle School.
 In 2021, she moved to New Mexico where she was offered a position as a middle school principal.